 Associates - Class of 1972

-Provided by Associates Program Co-Chairs (Mike Schneider and Rob Smart)
+Provided by Associates Program Co-Chairs (Mike Schneider and Rob Smart

-program has incorporated feedback arising from the Executive Committee Reunions 2013 and 2014 presentations.
+The program has incorporated feedback arising from the Executive Committee Reunions 2013 and 2014 presentations.

 Specifically when inviting Associates to University or Class events we are emphasizing events, which remember and celebrate lost classmates.
 We will additionally share with Class Associates the full calendar of events available during any on-campus visit.

 The Associates will be directed to active links describing the full programming for specialized alumni events (Alumni Day, Reunions).

 The Co-Chairs will enlist a group of class members and spouses to function as a "formal" reception group for returning Associates.
 Initially this group will be our present program co-chairs and spouses.
 As the program realizes larger Associate roles, other class members (spouses) will be enlisted.